RickPons/UniversalFormsToolkit/README.md

 Build Forms for UWP Windows 10

       Features
-      - Create a form based in a bussines Object
+      - Create a form based in a bussiness Object
       - Use attributes to set the order of the controls
       - Support common controls like textbox,combobox,DateTimePicker,NumericUpdown etc..
       - Build a read only form